ojobabs/Data-Science-Cookbook/nyl-hadoop/PySpark.md

 ### Execute a PySpark script on the remote server

 To run a PySpark script on the remote Linux (Hadoop) environment you need write the PySpark code on a `.py` Python file.
-You can e
+You can write here Python code too.

  ```bash
  $ spark-submit name_of_program.py
  ```

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjgyMzQxNzM0XX0=
+eyJoaXN0b3J5IjpbNTE2NjM5NzExXX0=
 -->